CemalUnal/nlp-assignments/Exp2/README.md

 I have wrote my code using **JAVA (JAVA 8)** programming language.
 And there are six number of classes.

 #### EditDistanceCalculator.java
 This class contains a method to calculate **min edit distance** between two words.
 This method also determines the type of operation to get wrong word from given correct word.
-For example correct word is watch and wrong word is wach.
+For example correct word is **"watch"** and wrong word is **"wach"**.
 Then;
 - The edit distance will be **1**.
 - Type of operation is **deletion**
 - Letters **"tc"** in the correct word became **"c"** in the wrong word.